philipsorensen/formcomponents/README.md

-View components for forms in Laravel.

-This is based on Bootstrap 5.
+View components for forms in Laravel based on Bootstrap 5.

 ## Installation